catphish/openuav/firmware/README.md

 # Roadmap
 * Tidy up and comment all current code
 * Improved USB interface for configuration and data log download
-* Independent software filtering for gyro P and D terms
 * More OSD options

 # Basic Tuning Guide